How To Connect Two Monitors To Your MacBook Pro

 Can You Connect Two Monitors To An M1 MacBook Pro?

-You cannot connect dual monitors to an M1 MacBook Pro – not officially, at least.
-If you check the Apple support page, you’ll see that all MacBooks with the M1 chip only support one monitor.
-Even the new M2 MacBooks also support just one second display.
+You cannot connect dual monitors to an M1 MacBook Pro – not officially.
+If you check the Apple support page, you’ll see that all MacBooks with the M1 chip support only one monitor.
+Even the new M2 MacBooks support just a second display.

 Never fear; there is a workaround.